“You need? I have! ….. I need! You have?”

 PivotDesk allows businesses to find the right space for right now and gives them the flexibility they need to grow fluidly over time.
 Businesses who anticipate major growth can secure a space that accounts for that growth and offset costs in the meantime by sharing their space.
 Businesses who are unsure about their growth rate or who prefer to retain a smaller team can find flexibility in working in shared office space.

-Q: In your opinion, how does Sharing Economy holds the key to the better future?
+Q: In your opinion, how does Sharing Economy holds the key to a better future?

 A: It’s simple really.
 Sharing means cutting out the middleman — cutting out resources that look to profit off fulfilling our needs.
 The sharing economy allows us to work as a community to access resources more efficiently and at a lower cost.
 PivotDesk’s role is to enable the accessibility of those resources (office space specifically) giving people a marketplace in which they can both find and share space.

-Q: According to you, what can be done to speeden up the penetration of Sharing Economy in our nation?
+Q: According to you, what can be done to speeding up the penetration of Sharing Economy in our nation?

 A: We typically see companies like Uber and Airbnb create a tremendous amount of demand in major markets.
-The issue is that when they solve for the demand and implement their services at scale, they are faced with a number of regulations that they must battle before moving forward — thus stunting their growth.
+The issue is that when they solve for the demand and implement their services at scale, they are faced with several regulations that they must battle before moving forward — thus stunting their growth.

 Because the space is still new, we can expect to see these battles continue for a period of time, but once we’re able to work through the bulk of them, we’ll see the rate of adoption for Sharing Economy based businesses increase dramatically.